TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

     return renamed_projections
 ```

-One example of this macro being used in the query of a SQL model is shown below:
+This can then be used in a SQL model as shown below:

 ```sql linenums="1"
 MODEL (